scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 ### Crafting Unauthorized Hop Fields {#crafting}

-Hop fields are protected with MACs.
-To be able to craft and misuse unauthorized hop fields, an adversary must therefore either determine the MAC's key or crack the underlying MAC algorithm.
+Hop fields are protected with MACs, that are computed using a forwarding key shared across SCION routers within each AS.
+To be able to craft and misuse unauthorized hop fields, an adversary must therefore either obtain the AS forwarding key or crack the underlying MAC algorithm.

-To determine an unknown MAC key, the adversary may perform a brute-force attack.
+To determine an unknown forwarding key, the adversary may perform a brute-force attack.
 Candidate keys can be validated by checking the MAC contained in sample hop fields.
 But as SCION uses 128-bit keys by default, such an off-line attack is computationally infeasible in practice.
 Another obstacle to adversaries is the short life of the keys for MAC computation, with a validity period of 24 hours.

-However, ASes do not have to apply the algorithm used by SCION to compute the hop field MAC.
-As a hop field’s MAC is only checked by the AS that created it, ASes are free to choose the MAC schemes they prefer.
-As a consequence, an AS may use an own MAC scheme including an algorithm that is weak or insecure.
-In this case, a brute-force attack to determine the MAC's key may succeed.
-On the other hand, ASes can always quickly switch to a secure algorithm without the need for coordination with other ASes.
+In addition, MAC algorithm can be freely chosen by each ASes, enabling algorithmic agility for MAC computations.
+Should a certain MAC algorithm be discovered to be weak or insecure, each AS can quickly switch to a secure algorithm without the need for coordination with other ASes.

 As a second method to break a MAC, an adversary might attempt to directly brute-force the MAC itself.
 This requires an online attack: The adversary needs to send one packet per guess for verification.
 For a 6-byte MAC, the adversary would need to try 2<sup>47</sup> (~140 trillion) different MACs to successfully forge the MAC of a single hop field.
 Moreover, for each incorrect hop field, the corresponding AS will return an error message, such as a SCMP packet (SCION Control Message Protocol).
 As a consequence, each incorrect guess will be visible to a monitoring entity.
 Thus, the attack can be easily detected.